RamezHany/creativa/README.md

 - View all company events.
 - View participants (without National ID visibility).
 - Export event data in **CSV, XLS, PDF** formats.
+- **Automatic Registration Form Generation**:
+  - When a company creates an event, the system automatically generates a **unique registration form** for that event.
+  - The form includes the same event **name, description, and image**.
+  - A **unique event registration link** is provided for the company to share with participants.

 ---
 ### **Participant Registration Form**